Opinionated Fable2 - Architecture & Performance

 }

-There is a detailed explanation in my old blog that how DDD is different in case of server and client.
-That holds true even now so you can always check that out.
+There is a detailed explanation in my old blog about how DDD is different in the case of server and client.
+That holds true even now, so you can always check that out.

 London Rail

-How ROP gonna stand in case of Fable 2.
-Does that got improved also?
+How is ROP going to stand in case of Fable 2?
+Does that improve also?

-Here is code directly copy - pasted from site with simple example
+Here is code directly copy-pasted from the site with a simple example

 open FSharp.Core